By Martin Jeret, Nevercode CEO

-If you’ve been hesitant to build on push to feature branches or run tests on PRs because the minutes may rack up to over 10,000, you can now purchase unlimited minutes for $249/month and have access to premium macOS VMs running on Mac Pros.
-For annual subscriptions, we will also give unlimited team seats!
+If you’ve been hesitant to build on push to feature branches or run tests on PRs because the minutes may rack up to over 10,000, you can now purchase unlimited minutes for $299/month and have access to premium macOS VMs running on Mac Pros.
+This icludes unlimited team seats, 3 concurrent builds and in-app support!
 To switch to unlimited minutes, please contact us.

 Why this change, everything was great just the way it was before?

 When we first introduced pricing, 500 free minutes and 2 free team seats were designed for people developing their hobby projects with friends or professionals who wanted to create a proof of concept without adding credit card details.

 While true, it also covered some professional teams’ needs under the free tier, which was not our intention.
 In other words… we were too generous.

 If you are working on a hobby project, please move the app to your personal projects.
 You can continue to work with contributors and collaborators and share build links using the build URL or posting the artifact links to pull requests with the

 $FCI_ARTIFACT_LINKS environment variable, for example.
 You can also use the Slack integration to share build statuses and test results, integrate with Firebase App Distribution, use email publishing or publish to GitHub releases.
 All the integrations are available under personal accounts.

 To make changes to the CI configuration, it is recommended that you store the codemagic.yaml file in your repository, where your contributions and collaborators can make configuration changes and you can have version control over it.

 We continue to support open source and educational projects